Undergraduate Student Campus Life

 The varsity program is open to the skilled student-athlete who wants to participate in the highest level of athletic competition at Asbury University.
 The athletic director, working with the Athletic Advisory Committee appointed by the president of the University, is responsible for the administration of the intercollegiate program.
-The sports and programs offered are the following: women—basketball, cheerleading, cross country, golf, soccer, softball, swimming, tennis, and volleyball; men—baseball, basketball, cross country, golf, soccer, swimming, and tennis.
-See asbury.edu/athletics or call ext.
+The sports and programs offered are the following: women—basketball, cheerleading, cross country, golf, lacrosse, soccer, softball, swimming, tennis, and volleyball; men—baseball, basketball, cross country, golf, lacrosse, soccer, swimming, and tennis.
+Go to asbury.edu/athletics or call ext.
 2475 for additional information.

 Students with physical limitations needing minimal accommodations can be successful at Asbury University.
 The institution attempts to assist students with their specific needs in and out of the classroom.
 Students with physical disabilities who are considering attending the University must contact the Vice President of Student Development/Dean of Students (ext.
 2116) to discuss their situation and accommodation needs.

 Pioneer College Caterers provides food service for Asbury University.
 All resident students must participate in a meal plan and may choose from one of the options listed below.
 For prices visit asbury.edu/offices/financial-aid/costs.